 LCHR meetings are subject to public meeting laws and provides times for public comment on its monthly agenda.
 Public comment guidelines are as follows:

 - At the end of each meeting, members of the public will have 5 minutes to speak on any issue or agenda item, with the exception of "case disposition."

 - LCHR meeting agendas are available to the general public through the City Clerk's Office, which posts announcements in the County-City Building, or by requesting a copy from the LCHR Office prior to the monthly meeting, generally held the last Thursday of each month.
 For more information, call 402-441-7624.

 The City of Lincoln complies with Title VI of the Civil Rights Act of 1964 and Section 504 of the Rehabilitation Act of 1973 guidelines.
 Ensuring the public’s access to and participating in public meetings is a priority for the City of Lincoln.
-In the event you are in need of a reasonable accommodation in order to attend or participate in a public meeting conducted by the City of Lincoln, please contact the Director of the Lincoln Commission on Human Rights, at 402-441-7624 as soon as possible before the scheduled meeting date in order to make your request.
+In the event you are in need of a reasonable accommodation in order to attend or participate in a public meeting conducted by the City of Lincoln, please contact the Lincoln Commission on Human Rights at 402-441-7624 as soon as possible before the scheduled meeting date in order to make your request.

 Interested in Serving as a City of Lincoln Human Rights Commissioner?

 Human Rights Commissioners are appointed for a 3-year term, represent LCHR and its mission, and make final determinations on the outcome of discrimination complaints.